aretext/aretext/docs/index.md

 For an overview of all available commands, see [Command Reference](command-reference.md)

+For a complete list of available configuration options, see [Configuration Reference](config-reference.md).

 If you have questions about aretext, you can ask in [GitHub Discussions](https://github.com/aretext/aretext/discussions).

 If you want to report a bug or request a feature, please open a [GitHub Issue](https://github.com/aretext/aretext/issues).